 Finally, even if a sale goes all the way through, it might not be as profitable as you’ve been hoping for.
 Traditionally, your seller’s agent will want about 5% of the final selling price as their commission for helping.
 And if they really have facilitated a fast, profitable sale, most sellers don’t mind paying the cut.
 But 5% isn’t mandated by any agent or broker regulations, it’s just standard.

 There is always a possibility that your agent will ask for even more than the traditional cut, even if they weren’t helpful and allowed obstacles to cause problems at every turn.
 You might even find that that bigger cut has been in their contract the entire time, unmentioned in small print, to catch you at exactly this moment.

 Selling a house through the usual agent-run channels is not always the best choice for a homeowner eager to get a house off their hands.
 Especially if you don’t want to invest in repairing, repainting, and staging the house the way real estate agents usually recommend.

 If you really just want to get an unwanted house sold with no delays, hassles, or unexpected fall-throughs then we have the answer for you.
 Here at Seller’s Advantage, we will be happy to buy that troublesome house quickly and for cash.
 No drama over mortgage approvals, no buyers with cold feet.
 And you won’t have to pay utilities or property tax for every month it sits on the market.

-For a no-obligation inspection and consultation on the house you want to sell, contact us today!
+For a no-obligation inspection and consultation on the house you want to sell my house fast Los Angeles, contact us today!
 We’re ready to check out your house and give you a cash offer.
 No setbacks.
 No problem.